ejboettcher/Talk-ProcessingLargeDatawithPandas/READMD.md

 ## Python Pandas
 Python's Pandas is a high performance, easy to use library for analyzing structured data: csv files, SQLite etc.

 Pandas is fast, powerful and flexible.
 It enables you to quickly parse data.
 But it is mainly designed to handle ~<100mb.
-There are tools like Spark to handle LARGE data sets (100 gigabytes to terabytes).
-Plus it does an amazing job at cleaning messy or real data.
+There are other tools like Spark to handle LARGE data sets (100 gigabytes to terabytes), but Pandas does an amazing job at cleaning messy or real data.

 So what do you do when you have a gigabyte of real world data that you want to explore it and don't want to switch to Spark.

-You can do old programming tricks like set integers to ints, floats to float 32 etc to reduce the memory size of your dataframe.
+You can do old programming tricks like set numbers to ints, floats to float32 etc to reduce the memory size of your dataframe.
 That works great for numbers, but what do you do when you have strings.

 ~~~Python
 val_days = ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday']